• Skip to primary navigation

 20 Amazing Facts about Coffee

-I can’t remember the last time I started my day without my daily cup of coffee.
-I stumble out of bed every morning and drag my body to my coffee maker, brew myself a cup, and then, only then do I really feel alive enough to start my day.
-So deep is my love for coffee, in fact, that I actually started thinking.
+I can’t remember the last day I started without my daily cup of coffee.
+I stumble out of bed every morning and drag my body to my coffee maker, brew myself a cup, and then, only then do I feel alive enough to start my day.
+My love for coffee was so deep that I started thinking.
 I wanted to know everything that I could know about my favorite drink.
 And here are a few of the facts I found most amazing.

 Honore de Balzac